MLSA-MUET-SZAB-Club-Khairpur-Mir-s/Learn-to-Code/README.md

 e.g. git clone https://github.com/yourgithubusername/reponame.git

 ### step 4 Lets make some contributions
+Find a suitable issue for your relevant contribution.
 Make changes to files on your local machine work on the issue you're assigned.

 ### step 5 Add Changes and Commit Changes
 Now we have to add changes that we made to the branch so for that we will run following command.